Longjogger/fewo-calendar/README.md

 * Firstname (Vorname, format: text)
 * Lastname (Nachname, format: text)
-* Type of Booking (Buchungstyp, format: selection between the possible sources of booking) Usually, the view is shared as read-only with a special account created specifically for this task (e.g., the account is named 'fewo').
+* Type of Booking (Buchungstyp, format: selection between the possible sources of booking) Usually, the view is shared as read-only with a special account created specifically for this project (e.g., the account is named 'fewo').

 In the Calendar app, you need an empty calendar, which you will use for pushing the booking dates into.
+I recommend that you create the calendar with your personal Nextcloud account and share it with the special account created specifically for this project.

 ### Python
 For development, I used Python 3.10.
-Install Python 3.10 in your Linux distribution (Debian/Ubuntu) with the following command: sudo apt install python3
+Install Python 3.10 in your Linux distribution (Debian/Ubuntu) with the following command:

+ sudo apt install python3

-After this, install the required Python dependencies: pip install python-dotenv pycurl certifi caldav icalendar pytz
+After this, install the required Python dependencies:

+ pip install python-dotenv pycurl certifi caldav icalendar pytz